- Lecture: Web Version

 This purpose of Module 2 is threefold:

-- to introduce you to graduate-level research and writing, which will not only help you do the writing assignments for this class, but also with research papers assigned in future courses
+- To introduce you to graduate-level research and writing.
+This will not only help you successfully complete the writing assignments for this class, but will also help you with research papers assigned in future courses and in your future career in the field of library and information science.

-- to familiarize you with some of information sources that LIS scholars and professionals use to locate current, authoritative information in our field
+- To familiarize you with some of the information sources that LIS scholars and professionals use to locate current and authoritative information in our field.

-Part 1: Identifying Information Sources walks you through the beginning stages of a research project, focusing on the key LIS information sources that you can use to gather articles and other data for your assignments.
-It also explains how to use the King Library catalog and databases, and discusses the difference between peer-reviewed and professional journals and why it’s important to know the difference between the two.
+Part 1: Identifying Information Sources walks you through the beginning stages of a research project and focuses on the key LIS information sources that you can use to gather articles and other data for your assignments and research.
+It also explains how to use the King Library catalog and databases and discusses the difference between peer-reviewed and professional journals and why it is important to know the difference between the two.

-Part 2: Academic Writing Conventions and APA Style tackles the intricacies of APA style.
-This part will also prepare you for future classes since most of your instructors in the MLIS program will expect you to use the APA style manual when formatting your papers.
+Part 2: Academic Writing Conventions and APA Style tackles the intricacies of APA 7 style.
+This part will also prepare you for future classes since most of your instructors in the MLIS program will expect you to use the APA 7 style manual when formatting your work, including your research papers, presentations, etc.

 Please refer back to this module as you write your assignments and paper this semester.